CC486930/HPDM/README.md

 ```
 python convert.py
 ```
   Convert image resolution.
 ```
-preprocess.py
+python preprocess.py
 ```
   Data preprocessing, splitting the amorphous image into blocks of “box” parameter size and processing the data into standard lib data.<br>
 ```
-spore.py
+python spore.py
 ```
-  Train, after testing, the size of the batchsize does not affect the inference time, so 128 is chosen.<br>
+  Train, after training, you will get the best model "checkpoint_50_best.pth". (after testing, the size of the batchsize does not affect the inference time, so 128 is chosen.)
 ```
-probmap.py
+python probmap.py
 ```
   Use the trained model to return the probability matrix of the whole image.<br>
 ```
-heatmap_ori.py
+python heatmap_ori.py
 ```
   Generate structured segmented images of test data.<br>
 ```
-report.py
+python report.py
 ```
   Generate categorized information about the test data.<br>